hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/ServicesConfiguration.md

 ## Services Configuration

 This configuration is used for Hazelcast Service Provider Interface (SPI).
-The following are the example configurations.
+The following are example configurations.

 **Declarative:**